ModanwalPriti06/AWS-CLoudComputing-Notes/README.md

 # AWS CloudFormation

 AWS CloudFormation is an infrastructure as code (IaC) service that let u define, provision, and manages AWS resources in a declarative, template-based format.
-(Means instead of manually creating instance and all will use code to create and handle and the code file woll be json or yml format)
+(Means instead of manually creating instance and all will use code to create and handle and the code file woll be json or yaml format)

 >[!Important]
 >Ye state management bhi krta hai means- if something got fail then rollback to prev state.